webtrees/webtrees.github.io/faq/email.md

 If you have a Gmail account, you can use Google’s SMTP server.

-To do this, you must enable two-factor-authentication on your account, and create an “app password” at <https://myaccount.google.com/apppasswords>.
+If you have enabled two-factor-authentication on your account, then you must create an “app password” at <https://myaccount.google.com/apppasswords>.
+Use this “app password” in the SMTP settings.

+If you have not enabled two-factor-authentication on your account, then you must enable "less secure apps at <https://myaccount.google.com/lesssecureapps>.
+Use user Google account password in the SMTP settings.
+Note that Google will disable this option if you do not use it regularly, and you will need to enable it again.

 * Server name: smtp.gmail.com
 * Port number: 587
 * Secure connection: tls
 * Username: xxxx@gmail.com
-* Password: The “app password” that you created earlier (not your Google account password)
+* Password: See above for which password to use